petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md

 ## Advanced

 The Advanced tab includes more advanced or technical configurations.
-This includes hiding fragments from search results, changing the HTML generated on a page, or adding your own CSS.
+This includes hiding fragments from search results, changing the HTML generated on a page, or adding custom CSS.
 See [Advanced Settings Reference](./configuring-fragments/advanced-settings-reference.md) for more information.

 ## Fragment Sub-Element Settings